Internet Marketing for Criminal Defense Lawyers

 After working with Internet Lava over the next six to twelve months, you will see your website show up in the vanity searches you are targeting, such as “Boston Criminal Defense Attorney.”
 After that, you will begin to dominate the search engines.

+Does it sound too good to be true?
+Look at your competitors currently at the top of Google.
+What do you notice?
 They have more informative content, pictures, videos, and backlinks.
 So what would it take for you to be at the top?
 You must provide more informative content than your competition.
 Your website must be bigger and better.

 Examples of Niche Areas within a Criminal Defense Practice